mettre tag

 Replacing windows and frames

-Changing windows and frames is a powerful tool for improving the thermal and acoustic insulation of your home.
-Old windows, especially single-glazed windows, let in cold, humidity and drafts.
-The result: energy losses, a rising bill and a feeling of cold even when the heating is on.
+Upgrading windows and frames is a powerful lever for thermal and acoustic comfort.
+Old single-glazed units let in cold, humidity, and draughts—driving energy loss, higher bills, and a persistent chill even with the heating on.

-• The frames (frames) : aluminum, PVC, wood or mixed (wood/aluminum), each material has its advantages.
-PVC is economical, wood is noble, aluminum is particularly durable.
+• Frames: aluminium, PVC, timber, or mixed (timber/aluminium)—each has pros.
+PVC is economical, timber is noble, aluminium is highly durable.

-At Maison Kyka, we recommend installing windows with excellent energy performance because of their impact on your loads and comfort.
+At Maison Kyka, we recommend high-performance windows for their impact on both comfort and running costs.

 Maison de ville rénovée par Maison Kyka